 All cloud-based within five years

 Montel still hosts most of its customer services on-prem, such as web servers, databases, and API.
-Even though Tørnby thinks they have a good way of handling the clients today, they are planning on migrating everything to the cloud within the next five years.
+Even though Tørnby thinks they have a good way of handling the clients today, they plan to migrate everything to the cloud within the next five years.

-When embarking on their continued cloud-journey, Tørnby believe Ironstone will be a beneficial partner to have by their side.
+When embarking on their continued cloud-journey, Tørnby believes Ironstone will be a beneficial partner to have by their side.
 Together they are eager to explore the new possibilities that come with cloud services.